-- (1) Team Name - (2) Team Number - (3) Array type (Silicon only, Ga/As only, or mixture) based on Reg.
-8.1.E - (4) Complete list of cells used on your solar collector.
+- (1) Team Name - (2) Team Number - (3) Complete list of cells used on your solar collector.
 List should indicate (Reg.
 5.2.F) for each unique type of cell used: - a.
 Cell manufacturer's name and contact info - b.
 Stock number, type, or description - c.
 Manufacturer's quote for cell area (square centimeters) - d.
 Manufacturer's quote for performance - e.
 Cell area (square centimeters) - f.
 Include a copy of the manufacturer's data sheets in the appendix of your report for each type of cell.
 NOTE: you are only allowed a maximum of 6 types of cells.
-Any change in any of the cell characteristics would dictate a new cell type being used. - (5) A detailed breakdown of the size and dimensions of each type of cell listed in #4 after trimming or cutting as placed on the solar car.
+Any change in any of the cell characteristics would dictate a new cell type being used. - (4) A detailed breakdown of the size and dimensions of each type of cell listed in #4 after trimming or cutting as placed on the solar car.
 Show your calculations on how you determined cell area.
 Cell area should be in square centimeters (Reg.
-5.2.F.6). - (6) A detailed drawing showing the specific layout of your solar collector including how the array is broken into sub arrays and the layout for each solar cell indicating which type of cell is used where on the array (Reg.
-5.2.F.7). - (7) Calculations determining the total cell area for your whole solar collector.
+5.2.F.5). - (5) A detailed drawing showing the specific layout of your solar collector including how the array is broken into sub arrays and the layout for each solar cell indicating which type of cell is used where on the array (Reg.
+5.2.F.6). - (6) Calculations determining the total cell area for your whole solar collector.
 Show your calculations and use square centimeters (Reg.
-5.2.F.7). - (8) Indicate all other non-photovoltaic/ photovoltaic technology used as defined in Reg.
+5.2.F.6). - (7) Indicate all other non-photovoltaic/ photovoltaic technology used as defined in Reg.
 8 Report how these technologies will be used during driving and charging times.
 Indicate how these technologies will fit into the car volume allowed per Reg 9.1.